-Tatiara District Council has introduced Rural Property Addressing across the municipality with the assistance of the Department for Transport, Energy and Infrastructure (DTEI), for the benefit of the broader community.
+Tatiara District Council has introduced Rural Property Addressing across the municipality with the assistance of the Department for Planning, Transport and Infrastructure (DPTI), for the benefit of the broader community.
 This initiative has the support of the Country Fire Service, State Emergency Service, SA Police, SA Ambulance Service, community groups and essential service providers.

 The distance based numbering system quickly tells emergency service personnel or anyone trying to find the property how many metres it is from the start of the road and on which side of the road the property entrance is located.
 This system replaces the RAPID, RSD, RMB and Lot number systems, providing one consistent address for use by Australia Post, Emergency Services, service providers, family and friends.